 For modern agents, inspect the details of each agent to verify whether an Owner and Sponsor are assigned.

 Via Microsoft Graph API: For scale, use PowerShell to query all Agent Identities and report on missing Owners and Sponsors.
-Find all Agent Identities without a Sponsor and/or Owner:
+Find all Agent Identities without a Sponsor and all Blueprints without an Owner:

 $agents = Invoke-MgGraphRequest -Method GET `